daveabramson/PythonPlayground/README.md

 7. Multi-line statements - continue to the next line with \ (just like a C/C++ macro)
 8. Private methods are defined by double underscore in front of the name (ex: def __privateFunc(self))
-9. Looping through two lists in parallel using the zip() function (see TestCosineListMaker.py)
+9. Looping through two lists in parallel using the zip() function (see TestCosineListMaker.py) 10.Here is one way to create a form and use it.
+It assumes using PySide2.
+   a.
+Use designer.exe to drag and drop stuff onto a form
+   b.
+Save that to a .ui file (via save in designer.exe)
+   c. convert the .ui file to a .py file with the pyside2-uic tool
+   d.
+Create a class that inherits from the coverted ui class that will handle all
+      of the event connections (because the converted ui .py file is completely overwritten whenever changes are made).
+11.designer.exe is installed with pyside2 at the root 12.pyside2-uic is installed under <pythonroot>\Scripts (where pip is)